adrienjoly/adrienjoly.github.io/README.md

 ### Things I’d love to do in the future

-- Fly in a modern fighter aircraft, like the Rafale.
+- Fly in a fighter aircraft, like the Rafale.
 - Travel in Asia by train.
 - Maybe someday: create my own company.